JuliaTesting/ReferenceTests.jl/README.md

 the user to create and/or update the reference files.

-The given file `stringtest1.txt` is assumed to be the relative path to the file that contains the macro invokation.
+The given file `stringtest1.txt` is assumed to be the relative path to the file that contains the macro invocation.
 This likely means that the path is relative to the `test/` folder of your package.

-The file-extention of (here `txt`), as well as the type of the result of evaluating (here `String`), determine how the actual value is compared to the reference value.
+The file-extension of (here `txt`), as well as the type of the result of evaluating (here `String`), determine how the actual value is compared to the reference value.
 The default implementation will do a simple equality check with the result of